sandeep-hegde/focus-scroll-privacy/index.md

-**2. Highlights and notes** — if you highlight text in an article, the extension stores the highlighted text, any note you attach to it, the highlight color, and the article's title and web address (URL).
+**2. Highlights and notes** — if you highlight text in an article, the extension stores the highlighted text, any note you attach to it, the highlight color, the addresses (URLs) of any links contained inside the highlighted text (so exports can reproduce them as working links), and the article's title and web address (URL).
 This is stored via Chrome's `storage.local` area, **on your device only**, so your highlights reappear the next time you open the same article.

 **3. Reading position** — where you were in an article, kept in the tab's session storage so reopening the reader returns you to the same spot.
 This is cleared automatically when the tab closes.

+**4. A one-time update marker** — when the extension updates to a version with new features, it stores the old and new version numbers (nothing else) so the reader can show a short "what's new" notice once.
+The marker is deleted as soon as the notice is shown.

 That is the complete list.